GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-launch/index.md

 {% endAside %}

 Shipping these APIs is another key milestone in the ongoing [Privacy Sandbox timeline](https://privacysandbox.com/open-web/#the-privacy-sandbox-timeline).
 This marks the beginning of the transition from sites testing in the origin trial to integrating these APIs in production.
-We will be keeping you updated as we progress through enabling the APIs, to the opt-in testing with labels in Q4 2023, the 1% third-party cookie deprecation in Q1 2024, heading towards the full third-party cookie phaseout in Q3 2024.
+We will be keeping you updated as we progress through enabling the APIs, to the opt-in testing with labels in Q4 2023, the 1% third-party cookie deprecation in Q1 2024, heading towards the full third-party cookie phaseout in Q3 2024, subject to addressing any remaining competition issues within the CMA’s commitments framework.